jamilnyc/arduino-beginner-projects/README.md

 # button-led
-A simple Arduino sketch that uses pulse width modulation, a button and a blinking LED
+This repo is intended to be a collection of simple Arduino circuits I come up with to help me learn how to use the board.
+Nothing special.

+### How To Use
+* Load the `.ino` files into the Arduino IDE
+* Verify/Compile the files
+* Set up the circuit
+* Upload the program

-### To Do List
+### To Do List For Each Circuit
 - [ ] Add circuit block diagram
 - [ ] Add photo
 - [ ] Add code